-Title: Internal Transfer Procedure Responsibility of: Quality Assurance Council Dates of Revision: 7/17/2017; Spring 2019, Fall 2019, Fall 2021 Dates of Review: Spring 2019, Fall 2019, Fall 2020, Fall 2021 Next Date to be Reviewed: Fall 2024
+Title: Internal Transfer Procedure

+Dates of Revision: 7/17/2017; Spring 2019, Fall 2019, Fall 2021

+Dates of Review: Spring 2019, Fall 2019, Fall 2020, Fall 2021, Fall 2024

 The following procedure must be followed by students requesting to transfer between campuses.
 Intercampus transfer is possible only if space is available.
 A student must have a cumulative grade point average of 2.0 for all college level courses, including NUR courses.
 The student must ensure that all clinical requirements uploaded in CastleBranch will remain current for the entire semester.